Admissions

 Enrollment or continued enrollment at Red Oak is guided by several considerations, including (but not limited to):

-how well a child’s needs and strengths align with our Learner Portrait,
+how well a child’s needs and strengths align with our program’s capabilities,

 whether our program can meaningfully support their growth,